Ravenna/llmsTxtGenerator/content/collections/jobs/mid-level-laravel-developer.md

         text: 'We hope to hear from you soon!'
 short_description: 'We are looking to hire a full-stack developer to work closely with our team at Ravenna to produce engaging products for our customers.'
 thumbnail: laravel-dev.webp
+seo:
+  title: 'Seattle WA, Mid-Senior Laravel Developer Position'
+  description: 'We are looking to hire a junior full-stack developer to join our team at Ravenna to produce engaging projects for our customers.'
 ---
 Wanted!
 Full Stack Laravel developer